Meghan Markle & Prince Harry Rejected ‘Life On A Pedestal’ As Not Worth Living, ‘New Yorker’ Writer Suggests

 This afternoon, The Duke and Duchess of Sussex attended the annual Commonwealth Service at Westminster Abbey on Commonwealth Day, alongside Her Majesty The Queen and Members of The Royal Family.
 The Commonwealth is a global network of 54 countries, working in collaboration towards shared economic, environmental, social and democratic goals, and the Service today seeks to highlight the vast community which spans every geographical region, religion and culture, embracing diversity amongst its population of 2.4 billion people, of which 60 percent are under 30 years old.
 As President and Vice-President of the @Queens_Commonwealth_Trust, The Duke and Duchess of Sussex have been passionate advocates of the Commonwealth having spent many years working closely with the next generation of Commonwealth leaders.
 The theme of the Commonwealth for 2020 is ‘Delivering A Common Future: Connecting, Innovating, Transforming', placing emphasis on youth, the environment, trade, governance, and ICT (Information and Communications Technology) and innovation.
 From working to protect the earth's natural resources and preserving the planet for generations to come, to championing fair trade and empowering the youth of today to transform the communities of tomorrow, the Service celebrates the Commonwealth's continued commitment to delivering a peaceful, prosperous and more sustainable future for all.
 Photo © PA

 The media has speculated about what drove the couple to ultimately decide to move part-time to North America and step out of the royal public spotlight.
-Some have suggested that they weren’t able to deal with the scrutiny that came with the job.
-Others said that they were bored or perhaps exhausted by infighting within the royal family.
+Some have suggested they weren’t able to deal with the scrutiny that came with the job.
+Others said they were bored or perhaps exhausted by infighting within the royal family.

-But Mead argues that the couple wanted to live a more authentic kind of life.
-She argues that cutting ribbons at hospital openings isn’t as fulfilling as a different kind of existence.
-She writes that it appears that Meghan is the one who convinced Harry to set aside the “stiff upper lip” that is the hallmark of British royalty to be more open about his feelings and emotions.
+But Mead argued the couple wanted to live a more authentic life.
+She wrote that cutting ribbons at hospital openings wasn’t a fulfilling existence for the couple.
+She postulated that Meghan was the one who convinced Harry to set aside the “stiff upper lip” that is the hallmark of British royalty to be more open about his feelings and emotions.

-For now, the couple is making their home in Los Angeles, though the move may not be permanent, as The Inquisitr previously reported.
+For now, the two are making their home in Los Angeles, though the move may not be permanent, as The Inquisitr previously reported.